IBEX-TUDelft/econagents/docs/source/Customizing_Roles.rst

 Prompt Resolution Logic
 -----------------------

-**Prompt resolution** applies only when the agent uses the **default LLM handler** (i.e., no custom phase handler is overriding the process).
+**Prompt resolution** applies only when the role uses the **default LLM handler**, meaning no custom phase handler is overriding the process.
 When the default LLM handler runs, it needs to generate:

 1. A **system prompt**
 2. A **user prompt**